 (Optional) Edit If you create a new user-defined language skin, you need to edit it to make sure it provides all the correct translations.
 You can also open a completed language skin to edit the translated text if you want.
 See Editing Language Skins.

 Note: If you want to make other changes to a skin to affect how it looks in the output, you can edit a regular skin in the Project Organizer

 - Select You need to tell Flare which language you are working with so that it knows which skin to use in the output.
 This can be done when you are first creating the project.
 You can also change the language for the entire project later by using the Project Properties option.
 You can also override the project language and set it for the individual targets or topics.

 Important: Creating multiple language skins for a single language is not recommended.
 Flare applies the first language skin it finds for a language—alphabetically—in the Advanced folder of the Project Organizer.
 As a best practice, you should maintain all of your translations for a language in a single language skin to avoid confusion and incorrect translations.

 Important: Once you enable a language skin target, you should not disable it unless you do not plan to use it in your project.
 Disabling the language skin target removes any translated strings from your skin file.
 If you do not need to see a target in the editor, you should instead collapse the target.

-Note: Typically, language skins are designed for online outputs only (HTML5, WebHelp, WebHelp Mobile, and WebHelp Plus).
+Note: Typically, language skins are designed for online outputs only (HTML5, WebHelp, and WebHelp Plus).

-However, if you are editing text strings in a language skin for toolbar items, those strings will be translated in DotNet Help and Microsoft HTML Help outputs as well.
+However, if you are editing text strings in a language skin for toolbar items, those strings will be translated in Microsoft HTML Help output as well.